Blockchainforcommons/nila-id/README.md

 7. a verified META WhatsApp for business (WABA)
 8. a twillio account to launch the custom JSON flow
 9. AWS account for S3 and dynamoDB (you can choose other providers at your convenience)
-10. a phone number at your disposal with a allowed country prefix; e.g +1
+10. a phone number at your disposal with an allowed country prefix; e.g +1

 ## environment variables: